gtvj/gtvj.github.io/about.md

 I'm a full stack developer from London, England.
 This page describes my sense of professional purpose, interests and goals.
 I'm also on [Twitter](https://twitter.com/gtvjones) and [LinkedIn](https://www.linkedin.com/in/gtvjones/).

-## _Why_ am I a Lead Developer?
+## _Why_ am I a developer?

-As developers we build things countless millions of people across the world rely on.
-This is an amazing privilege and a huge responsibility: good work has far-reaching positive impact and advances our organisation's goals; poor work can jeopardise these goals and make things difficult or impossible to use.
+As developers we build things countless people use and rely on.
+We'll never meet most of these people and therefore have very little knowledge of their circumstances or context.
+It's a privilege to have such reach and we should treat this responsibly.
+Good work has positive impact and advances our organisation's goals; poor work can and jeopardise these goals and make things difficult or impossible to use.

 Fortunately, web technologies can accommodate huge differences in users' hardware, software, network, context and ability.
-Yet this is often overlooked in favour of development fashion and individual interest.
-I believe developers have a duty to use technology in ways that reflect the inherent variability of the web and serve our organisation goals.
+Yet this is sometimes overlooked in favour of development fashion and individual interest.
+I believe we should apply technology in ways that reflect the inherent variability of the web and serve our organisation goals.

 **As a Lead Developer I have significant impact on the day-to-day decisions of many  developers and  can influence their approach as they move forward in their careers. <mark>That is a wonderful opportunity and there's nothing I'd rather do</mark>**.